bpholden/lickRemoteObserving/README.md

 These scripts are to be used by remote sites to connect to Keck for remote observing.

-Before embarking on setting up a Keck Remote Observing station, we recommend reading the offical remote observing policy and documentation at: [https://](https://)
+Before embarking on setting up a Remote Observing station, we recommend reading the offical remote observing policy and documentation at: [https://](https://)

-## Notify Keck of your intent to connect remotely
+## Notify Lick of your intent to connect remotely
 Before you can connect to Keck remotely, we need to provide you with the firewall info and passwords.
 As well, we need info about your remote observing station.

 - Email `sa@ucolick.org` with the following info about your remote site: